BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Heroic Resolve

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Incantations of Power** `ACTIVE` - After rolling for Priority, Fraecht can spend a point of Will to have one of the following incantations take effect for the rest of the turn.
+- **Incantations of Power** `ACTIVE`

+After rolling for Priority, Fraecht can spend a point of Will to have one of the following incantations take effect for the rest of the turn.
 Strength - Friendly Carn Dum models within 6" of Fraecht must re-roll To Wound rolls of a natural 1 when making Strikes.
 Endurance - Whenever a Friendly Carn Dum model within 6" of Fraecht suffers a Wound, roll a D6.
 On a 5+, that Wound is ignored.
 Swiftness - Friendly Carn Dum models that start their move within 6" of Fraecht are not slowed by difficult terrain (except for water features).

 </div>